Blessed Are God’s Sons and Daughters

 Background to the Hymn

-A Hymn about Adoption into Christ
+A Hymn about Our Adoption into Christ

-1. Blessed are the sons (and daughters) of God; They are bought with Jesus’ blood,
+1. Blessed are the sons (and daughters) of God.
+They are bought with Jesus’ blood.

-They are ransomed from the grave, Life eternal they shall have.
+They are ransomed from the grave.
+Life eternal they shall have.

 Refrain: With them numbered may we be, Now and through eternity.

-2. God did love them in His Son, Long before the world begun;
+2. God did love them in His Son, Long before the world begun.

 They the Spirit now receive, When on Jesus they believe.